mrfdev/1MB/Resources/Server/1mb-start-todo.md

   of implying that Paper completed startup.
 The wrapper can confirm tmux's result, but it cannot confirm that Paper reached its ready state.

+## Completed in 2.17.7 build 080

+- [x] Require `1MB-minecraft.sh` to be a regular, non-symlink, readable and executable file physically located beside the resolved `1MB-start.sh`.
+- [x] Continue launching that exact sibling through `./1MB-minecraft.sh` with tmux's working directory fixed to the wrapper directory.
+The caller's current directory, `PATH`, other directories, and other volumes are not searched.

 ## Critical

 - [x] Stop immediately when tmux session creation fails; never send startup